 - They can be especially useful if you also need a visa for the country you are travelling to as they can get both the passport and the visa.

-- You will pay a whole lot more.
+- You will pay more.
 The faster you want your passport, the more you’re going to have to pay.
-You can easily spend an ADDITIONAL $400 on fees and shipping – and this is on top of the standard fees associated with a passport application.
+You may have to spend as much as an additional $400 on fees and shipping – on top of the standard fees associated with a passport application.

 - Not all passport expediters live up to their promises.
 Some can be unreliable and you may not get your passport back within the guaranteed time-frame.

 - There is no list of government approved passport expediting companies that we have been able to find.
 However, you will easily come up with a lot of choices if you do a web search for “U.S. passport expediter”.